ygoncho/jekyll-now/_posts/2016-9-11-Final-Project.md

 Our assignment for the first week was to model (raster, vector, 2D, 3D, render, animate, simulate, ...) a possible final project, and post it on our class page.

+### Update 21/11:

+Good progress this week - as detailed in the Output Devices Section.
+A bit more fine tuning required on electronics, but it's time to start thinking about the casing.

 ### Update 11/11:

 After receiving feedback from Neil during the last class, I've decided to focus on two main features: